-I ’ll be honest: I have moments where I really love shopping.
+I’ll be honest: I have moments where I really love to shop.
 There is something primal about finding the perfect pair of boots or just the right coffee mug for my morning ritual of caffeine with sugar and cream.
 I think it’s the traces of our Hunter/Gatherer roots.
 But the glut of consumerism you see this time of year makes me question where people’s minds are.

 Everything from the clothing that you wear, to the books on your shelf, to the coffee cup on your counter.
 Before you bring a single item into your home (or as a gift into another person’s home) stop a moment to question its worth.